davipeterlini/backend-challenge/README.md

    - Consider the following characters as special: !@#$%^&*()-+
  - Do not have repeated characters within the set

+# Desenvolvimento

+To start the development, the TDD (Test Driven Development) concept was used.
+All password validations were performed first in the Unit tests.

+For the construction of the Validation Rule the website was used: https://ihateregex.io/

+Tool used to test the API: https://www.postman.com/

 # Stack:

   Language: Kotlin (v1.4.32)